How Much Will It Cost Me?

 Also ... older Canadians have experienced many ups and downs in the Canadian dollar.
 (It tends to follow oil prices) When it drops there is a huge reaction and less spending out of country.
 But ... after a while they get used to it and pay far less attention.
 And ... of course oil prices can change quickly and the dollar will probably follow.

 There may still be a bit of 'wait and see' happening by some but that could change quickly.
 It is a bit of a 'market transition' period.
 But snowbirds are usually not going to wait long at this stage of life.
-So ... they may decide to rent instead of buy this year.
+So ... some may still decide to rent instead of buy this year.
 But once they experience a park they will get attached and not want to move.
 They will then buy in that park.

 The 'Baby Boomers' ... and now 'Gen Xers' are Coming!!!

 It is defineately 'baby boomer' retirement time.
 And the younger of that group ... and now some 'Gen Xers' .. are somewhat different than the older generation.
 They come out of homes maybe twice the size as that of the older retirees.
 They generally have more money to spend/invest.
 And ... yes ... many are more likely attracted to the higher end condos and homes.
 That group is starting to present a challenge to us as they write looking for (maybe) 2 bedrooms and 2 bathrooms ... etc.

 But ... care should be taken when generalizing about this group.
 Average means may be better but there is also a huge number of 'boomers' of more modest resources who will opt for the more affordable lifestyle.
 The baby boomer generation is simply a disproportionately large age group and they are still as diverse as any other age group.
 Although that diversity has some different interests.